facuxpalacio/FD-protocol-shiny-app/README.md

 Magurran, A. E. (2013).
 Measuring biological diversity.
 John Wiley & Sons.

 Mammola, S. (2019).
-Assessing similarity of n‐dimensional hypervolumes: Which metric to use?.
+Assessing similarity of n‐dimensional hypervolumes: Which metric to use?
 Journal of Biogeography, 46(9), 2012-2023.

 Mammola, S., & Cardoso, P. (2020).
 Functional diversity metrics using kernel density n‐dimensional hypervolumes.
 Methods in Ecology and Evolution, 11(8), 986-995.